waxlab/lupe/README.md

 ----------

-1. Allow more isolated usage with a option to block external paths from `package.path` and wrap Luarocks call to install under the Atmos folder.
+1. Allow more isolated usage with a option to block external paths from `package.path` and wrap Luarocks call to install under the Lupe folder.
 2. Dependency resolution for packages installed from a Git repository.